 Loma Linda University’s Online DMFT

-The Doctor of Marital and Family Therapy offered by Loma Linda University is currently the only COAMFTE accredited online DMFT program in the U.S. This incredible doctoral program can provide you with a high-quality curriculum developed for leaders in the MFT field.
+The Doctor of Marital and Family Therapy (DMFT) offered by Loma Linda University is currently the only online DMFT COAMFTE accredited program in the U.S. This doctoral program can provide students with a high-quality curriculum developed for leaders in the MFT field.
 This 3-year, 77-quarter unit program is offered online with synchronous and asynchronous courses.

-Alternative online doctoral programs offered through Loma Linda University include the PhD in Systems, Families, and Couples.
-This research-oriented degree program can allow learners to develop meaningful solutions and treatments to common relationship struggles within the family network.
+Alternative online doctoral programs offered through Loma Linda University include the Ph.D. in Systems, Families, and Couples.
+This research-oriented degree program can allow learners to develop meaningful solutions and treatments for typical relationship struggles within the family network.

-Individuals interested in becoming Licensed Marriage and Family Therapists (LMFT) may be subject to licensing guidelines within their state.
-Each state may have its own unique requirements for prospective licensees, most pulling from a generalized set of educational and practical expectations.
+Individuals interested in becoming LMFTs will be subject to licensing guidelines within their state.
+Each state has unique requirements for prospective licensees, most pulling from generalized educational and practical expectations.

 The minimum degree requirement for LMFTs in most states is a master’s degree.
-A student’s master’s program should focus on Marriage and Family Therapy and hold the right type of accreditation for this program, such as COAMFTE accreditation.
+A student’s master’s program should focus on marriage and family therapy and hold the correct type of accreditation for this program, such as accreditation from COAMFTE.

 Expect Many Hours of Supervised Clinical Experience